 Overall, the experience was incredibly worthwhile and a great indication of life as a trainee in a top firm.”

-Anthony Strogen, Trainee, Bachelor of Civil Law, University College Dublin
+Anthony Strogen, Associate and former Trainee, Bachelor of Civil Law, University College Dublin

 “I was placed in the commercial litigation department for my 4 week internship.
 While there, I assisted with research for cases, drafted pleadings and attended court.
 This was a fantastic experience as I got to contribute in a meaningful way to a top tier litigation team.
 Interns are assigned a supervising partner who provides work, which I found helpful in hitting the ground running and it meant I always had a flow of engaging work.
 I also had a trainee buddy who I could bounce questions off, which really assisted me with getting comfortable in the office.